ericthecurious/node-agent-boards/README.md

-# board-of-transformers
+# board-of-agents

-Assemble a collection of LLM personas into a board of transformers, like a board of directors.
+A modular system of collaborative LLM agents that each have specific expertise.

 ## Installation

-`npm install @ericthecurious/board-of-transformers`
+`npm install @ericthecurious/board-of-agents`

 or

-`yarn add @ericthecurious/board-of-transformers`
+`yarn add @ericthecurious/board-of-agents`